VirtoCommerce/vc-platform/docs/old-versions/vc113devguide/working-with-import/import-data-from-csv-files.md

 Under Catalog module the next import types are available:

-* **Category** - select this Import type to create Import jobВ for Category structure importing into selected catalog.
+* **Category** - select this Import type to create Import job for Category structure importing into selected catalog.
-* **Product**В - select this Import type toВ create Import job forВ Items importing into selected Catalog
+* **Product** - select this Import type to create Import job for Items importing into selected Catalog
-* **Sku (Variation)** - select this Import type toВ create Import job forВ variations importing into selected Catalog
+* **Sku (Variation)** - select this Import type to create Import job for variations importing into selected Catalog
-* **Dynamic Kit**- select this Import type toВ create Import job forВ Items importing into selected Catalog
+* **Dynamic Kit**- select this Import type to create Import job for Items importing into selected Catalog
-* **Package**В - select this Import type toВ create Import job forВ Items importing into selected Catalog
+* **Package** - select this Import type to create Import job for Items importing into selected Catalog
-* **Bundle**В - select this Import type toВ create Import job forВ Items importing into selected Catalog
+* **Bundle** - select this Import type to create Import job for Items importing into selected Catalog
 * **ItemAsset** - select this Import type to create Import job for item assets.
 * **Association** - select this Import type to create Import job for items associations (e.g. to associate related items)
 * **ItemRelation** - select this Import type to create Import job for item relations.